scrabbletank/farhome-rules/rulesdoc.md

 You have training in arcane spells.

 #### Wrestler
 You add 2 superior dice when making Strength rolls to grapple, move or shove a creature.
+When making an opportunity attack you can grapple instead.

+#### Overswing
+Once per turn, when making an attack or maneuver you may add 1 failure and 1 critical success to your attack roll.

 ### Journeyman